CliffS/ikea-tradfri/README.md

 - **id** *(integer)*

-  This is internal ID used by the controller.
-It is not usually necessary to use this ID.
+  This is the internal ID used by the controller.
+  It is not usually necessary to use this ID in this library.

 - **name** *(string)*

   This is the name of the device and is the usual way to access it in this library.

 - **type** *(string)*